dignin/zammad-documentation/install-centos.rst

 * "Welcome to Zammad!", there you need to create your admin user and invite other agents.

+**Note** You should be sure that no other webserver is blocking port 80.
+Otherwise, thsi will not wark.

 Change your webserver configuration (non localhost connections):
 ================================================================